Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Experimental Evaluation

 \subsection{Facial Attribute Prediction}

 We verify the utility of \ourmethod{} for predicting facial attributes on the CelebA dataset~\citep{liu2015deep}.
-Images in the CelebA dataset are annotated with 40 labeled binary attributes.
-We consider two of these attributes -- \texttt{smiling} and \texttt{gender} -- as random variables affecting each other causally.
+Among the 40 binary attributes that the images in the CelebA dataset are annotated with, we consider \texttt{smiling} and \texttt{gender} attributes for our prediction task.
 Since the true underlying relation between smile and gender is unknown, we adopt the resampling procedure from \citep{wang2022learned} to induce a desired causal relation between the attributes (\texttt{smiling} $\rightarrow$ \texttt{gender}) and obtain samples.
-Specifically, to simulate this causal relation, we sample \texttt{smiling} from $\text{Bernoulli}(0.6)$ first and then sample \texttt{gender} according to a probability distribution conditioned on the sampled \texttt{smiling} variable.
-We then sample a face image whose attribute labels match the sampled values.
-We model the diversity in the images due to unobserved noise variables.
-Note that, unlike in \ourdataset{}, the noise variables in this experiment \emph{may be} causally related to the attributes that we wish to predict, adding to the challenges in the dataset.
-The causal model for this experiment and some sample images are shown in \cref{fig:celeba-samples}.
+Specifically, to simulate this causal relation, we sample \texttt{smiling} from $\text{Bernoulli}(0.6)$ first, and then sample \texttt{gender} according to a probability distribution conditioned on the sampled \texttt{smiling} variable.
+We then sample a face image whose attribute labels match the sampled values from the semi-synthetic causal model.
+The diversity in the images is modeled as the result of unobserved noise variables.
+Note that, unlike in \ourdataset{}, these noise variables \emph{may be} causally related to the attributes that we wish to predict, adding to the challenges in the dataset.
+The semi-synthetic causal model for this experiment and some sample images are shown in \cref{fig:celeba-samples}.

 We first extract features from the face images using a ResNet-50~\citep{he2016deep} model pre-trained on the ImageNet dataset~\citep{deng2009imagenet}.
 Then, similar to the architecture used for the \ourdataset{} experiments, we employ a shallow MLP to act on these features, followed by a linear classifier to predict the attributes.
 Our loss functions act upon the features of the MLP.
 We use 30,000 samples for training and 15,000 for testing.
-We use the relative drop in interventional accuracy as the primary metric and compare \ourmethod{}-Resampled against ERM-Resampled.
+We use the relative drop in interventional accuracy as the primary metric for comparing \ourmethod{}-Resampled against ERM-Resampled.
 We also verify if the correlation between interventional feature dependence and the relative drop in accuracy observed in \cref{subsec:correlation-universal} on \ourdataset{} experiments holds in a more practical scenario.